-- 12.1 This policy will be updated by the Assistant Head Pastoral in conjunction with the Head of Safeguarding of Rugby School. - 12.2 The policy in included in the safeguarding suite of policies as well as policies governing behaviour.
+- 12.1 This policy will be updated by the Bilton Grange Deputy Head who may liaise with the Head of Safeguarding of Rugby School. - 12.2 The policy is included in the safeguarding suite of policies as well as policies governing behaviour.